Lifestyle in Stockholm

 The city’s famous green spaces and waterways mean that there is no shortage of outdoor activities in Stockholm to enjoy.
 Expats will get to take part in a wide range of activities, from hot-air ballooning and golf to fishing and hiking the nature trails on its outskirts.

-The easiest way of getting around Stockholm is on two wheels, but the city’s many cycle paths and bike lanes are also one of the best ways to see the city’s sights.
-Expats can easily rent a bicycle and explore areas such as Djurgården, which is home to a variety of attractions as well as breath-taking natural beauty.
+The easiest way of getting around Stockholm is on two wheels, but the city’s many cycle paths and bike lanes also make it a good way to take in the city’s sights.
+Expats can easily rent a bicycle and explore areas such as Djurgården, which is home to a variety of attractions as well as breathtaking natural splendour.

-Recent arrivals wanting to explore their new home can also hire a kayak or canoe and paddle between the city’s many islands.
-Expats could hire a boat and paddle past some of the city’s most recognisable sights, enjoy the natural beauty of Lake Mälaren and settle down for a bite to eat at the end of their adventure.
+Those fresh off the plane looking for a novel way of exploring their new home can also hire a kayak or canoe and paddle between the city’s many islands.
+Expats could also hire a boat and propel past some of the city’s most recognisable sights, enjoy the majesty of Lake Mälaren and settle down for a bite to eat at the end of their adventure.